Hair Transplant In Singapore: What To Expect, And More

 This pattern of hair loss is progressive and the main feature of it is thinning of the shafts of the hair (i.e. each strand of hair appears thinner and limper) due to damage to the hair follicle (some refer to this as the hair root) – this phenomenon is called ‘miniaturisation’.

 The condition is called ‘pattern’ hair loss because, in the large majority of those afflicted, it follows a ‘pattern’ of hair thinning.
 In male hair loss, it usually starts from the hairline or crown and spreads to involve the rest of the scalp.
 In female hair loss, it starts from the centre parting and spreads outwards to involve a larger area of the scalp.
 In women, especially, a prominent amount of shedding can occur as part of this type of hair loss.

 Other reasons for hair loss include telogen effluvium, where shedding of hair is the main feature and does not follow any particular pattern, this type of hair loss is often seen around 3-6 months after a sudden stressful event such as childbirth, major surgery or severe emotional stress.
 If the shedding is severe, it can reveal more areas of the scalp, causing the appearance of balding.

 If telogen effluvium persists for more than 6 months, hair restoration practitioners deem this as ‘chronic telogen effluvium’ and further investigations such as blood tests are warranted.

-What is ‘hair transplant’ and what are the common procedures or methods of hair transplant?
+What is ‘hair transplant’ and what are the common procedures of hair transplant in Singapore?

 Hair transplant, also known as hair restoration surgery and hair transplantation surgery, refers to the use of ‘donor’ hair follicles found at the back of the scalp.
 These donor follicles are located in Unger’s ‘Safe Donor Area’ but may vary from person to person.
 These follicles are used for hair transplants because they are resistant to the harmful effects of DHT and are much less likely to undergo thinning, or ‘miniaturization’.
 As such, these hairs are considered permanent hairs.